-As we push into the year, we continue to hear about the problems iPhone 12 owners are facing.
+As we push deeper into the year, we continue to hear about the problems iPhone 12 owners are facing.
 Among them, lockups and freezes.
 These issues are very common on the iPhone and fortunately, there are typically very easy to fix.

 If your iPhone 12 freezes up and you can’t turn it off normally, you might need to hard reset it.
 This process only takes a few seconds and it should return your device to a normal state.
 It doesn’t wipe any data, it simply forces your iPhone to restart.